GoHighLevel/ghl-marketplace-app-template/README.md

 ### Authorization

-To handle the authorization process, access the following route in your browser:
+To setup the authorization process, you can add the below URL to redirect uri section on Your marketplace app:

 ```
 http://localhost:3000/authorize-handler?code=your-authorization-code
 ```

-Replace `your-authorization-code` with the code obtained during the GoHighLevel authorization flow.
-After authorization, the user will be redirected to the GoHighLevel app.
+After obtaining the Installation details from GHL you can make changes in code to redirect user to anywhere you would like user journey to continue.

 ### Making API Calls

+For showcasing use of obtained installation i have created two example api call.

 #### Example API Call

+This dummy api calls GHL user api to fetch users for a specific company.
+Note: Your app must have users read scope added to you app.
 To make an example API call to GoHighLevel, access the following route:

 ```
 http://localhost:3000/example-api-call?companyId=your-company-id
 ```

 Replace `your-company-id` with the company ID for which you want to make the API call.
+Make sure your aop is installed for that specific company.
 This route demonstrates making a GET request to the GoHighLevel API using the `ghl.requests` method.

 #### Example API Call with Location

+This is another example where we are making call to contacts API.
+This flow searches for installation of the location you are trying to make call
 To make an example API call for a specific location, access the following route:

 ```